 1. Straightening up before the consultation or day of service

 As a professional organizer and accredited member of the National Association of Productivity and Organizing Professionals, I need to see how the client really lives.
-The project cannot be properly assessed if the client is concealing her true lifestyle.
-For me to understand how to design an organization system that will support the clients’ goals and desires, I need to witness their habits so that I can create a realistic plan for them.
-If unopened incoming mail is hiding in a drawer instead of piled on the kitchen counter where it tends to gather, I cannot implement a structure in which to eliminate the unnecessary paper, scale the flow of required and an ongoing management system – because I don’t know the problem exists.
+The project cannot be properly assessed if the client is concealing their true lifestyle.
+To understand how to design an organization system that will support the clients’ goals, I need to witness their habits so that I can create a realistic plan.
+For example, if unopened incoming mail is hiding in a drawer instead of piled on the kitchen counter where it tends to gather, I won’t know the problem exists.
+Then, I can’t implement a structure in which to eliminate the unnecessary paper, scale the flow of required and an ongoing management system.

 We’re here to help our clients live better organized lifestyles, show us what’s truly preventing that and we’ll make it disappear.

 2. Being embarrassed or afraid to let us see your mess

-Being a professional organizer is a privilege and honor that I don’t take for granted.
-I am exposed to the very private and personal and people being very vulnerable.
+It’s a privilege and honor to be a professional organizer and I don’t take it for granted.
+I’m exposed to very private and personal matters for my clients.
 If I was to make a client feel badly about the state of her home or office, I probably wouldn’t have many clients.
 99% chance someone’s mess is worse than yours.
 I’ve seen it all and sometimes I wish I could unsee a few things.
 However, my job is to be of service and provide help, support and solutions so being judgmental wouldn’t allow me to achieve our goals.

 3. I’m an organizer, not a housekeeper